MerosCrypto/Meros/docs/Protocol/Consensus.md

 - element1: The first Element.
 - element2: The second Element.

-`MeritRemoval` has a variable message length; the 4-byte creator's nickname, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the creator's nickname, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the creator's nickname.
+`MeritRemoval` has a variable message length; the 2-byte creator's nickname, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the creator's nickname, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the creator's nickname.
 If the sign prefix for an Element is "\1", that means it's a VerificationPacket.
-The VerificationPacket is serialized as it would be for transmission, yet uses full BLS Public Keys instead of nicknames.
+The VerificationPacket is serialized as it would be for transmission, yet includes every holder that participated in the packet.
 Even though MeritRemovals are not directly signed, they use a prefix of "\5" inside a Block Header's content merkle.
 That said, `MeritRemoval` is not a standalone message type.
 This describes how MeritRemoval objects are serialized as part of a `BlockBody` message.

 ### SignedVerification, SignedVerificationPacket, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, and SignedMeritRemoval